 What you get for the annual fee (just the highlights):

-The specific signup bonus offer described below has ended, but you can always check for the current best offers here.
+The specific welcome bonus offer described below has ended, but you can always check for the current best offers here.

-The public signup offer in the past has been for 30,000 bonus miles after you make $1000 in purchases within the first 3 months, and a $50 statement credit after you make a Delta purchase within the first three months.
+The public intro offer in the past has been for 30,000 bonus miles after you make $1000 in purchases within the first 3 months, and a $50 statement credit after you make a Delta purchase within the first three months.
 Better offers come and go.
-If we conservatively value SkyMiles at 1 cent each, then the current signup bonus is worth $350 for the public offer.
+If we conservatively value SkyMiles at 1 cent each, then the current welcome offer is worth $350 for the public offer.

 Priority Boarding and Free Checked Bag